 Your customer success team would be handling different customer segments with different levels of engagement.
 A lower or mid-size customer might not be availing benefits of a dedicated CSM.
 However, you can provide them an option to avail this service for a certain price.
 Not all would be needing this, but keeping this option of revenue stream always open would be a wise decision.

 Sometimes, ARPU is confused with LTV.
-While they are similar, they are not same.
+While they are similar, they are not the same.
 LTV is calculated for the entire customer lifetime in the business while ARPU is calculated on a monthly or annual basis.
-Hence, ARPU gives you a more realistic current scenario rather than LTV which is a long-term projection of your business.
+Hence, it gives you a more realistic current scenario rather than LTV which is a long-term projection of your business.

 The overall health of your business depends fundamentally on an individual customer.
 Only by understanding, interpreting correctly and optimizing your processes at the granular level you can enhance the long-term performance of your business.